 Her arts administration experience includes positions with Spoleto Festival USA, the Boston Symphony Orchestra (at the Tanglewood Music Center) and as the first Executive Director of the Mid-Atlantic Symphony Orchestra.
 Her training includes a Professional Certificate in Arts Management from the University of Massachusetts Amherst Arts Extension Service, and the Essentials of Orchestra Management seminar at the League of American Orchestras.

-In addition to her work with the National Music Festival, she is a violin teacher and Director of the Fiddlesticks!
+In addition to her work with the National Music Festival, she teaches violin, viola, and cello, and is the director of the Fiddlesticks!
 Program.
-She performs regularly as a violinist and violist with the Union Symphony Orchestra in North Carolina.
 Her first book, How to Build Capacity in Your Small Nonprofit, was published in 2012.